Compassionate Child Custody Lawyers

-The attorneys with The Reed Law Firm, P.L.L.C. are experienced child custody attorneys, and are compassionate and understanding advocates who understand the great emotional issues often involved in child custody litigation.
+The attorneys with The Reed Law Firm, P.L.L.C. are experienced in child custody matters.
+We strive to be compassionate and understanding advocates.
+We also appreciate the great emotional issues often involved in child custody litigation.

 How is child custody determined in Virginia?

-In some cases, practical considerations alone guide the determination of custody and visitation arrangements, since work schedules and other time commitments of the parents cannot be ignored.
-Regardless of the circumstances of a particular family, a court applies its focus in any custody dispute to arrangements intended to protect the best interests of the children.
+In some cases, practical considerations alone guide the determination of custody and visitation arrangements.
+Often, work schedules and other time commitments of the parents cannot be ignored.
+Regardless of the circumstances of a particular family, the court will focus on arrangements intended to protect the best interests of the children.

 What child custodial arrangements are possible in Virginia?